 Note: If Threshold Limit is not mentioned, then an alert email is sent for every monitored event that occurs in the file.

-- Provide the required email address, subject, and message.
+- Provide the required email address, Priority, Subject, and Message.
 To add arguments to the subject or message, click Add and choose the argument from the drop-down menu.

 - Click Save.

 - You can include or exclude trusted entities in the Criteria menu.

 Example: To monitor who changed the permissions of a file, enter the following details under Include: